-The Cal OES Operations (Ops) Section under the Fire and Rescue Division coordinates The California Fire and Rescue Mutual Aid System.
-Coordinated response through the Mutual Aid System includes responses to Major fires, Earthquakes, Tsunamis, Hazardous Materials and other disasters.
+The Cal OES Operations Division under the Fire and Rescue Branch coordinates the California Fire and Rescue Mutual Aid System.
+The response of fire and rescue personnel and resources, through the Mutual Aid System, includes responses to major fires, earthquakes, tsunamis, hazardous materials, and other disasters.

 Vacant, Deputy Chief

 California State Mutual Aid Pre-Incident / Mobilization Preparedness:

 - California State Mutual Aid Pre-Incident Mobilization Preparedness Guideline

 - Fire Weather Resource Approval Form

 - Mud and Debris Flow Mobilization Score Sheet

 - Mud and Debris Flow Score Sheet Links

 - Mud and Debris Flow Resource Request Order Form